The Product List helps you manage and search for products in your commercetools project.

-The Product List displays all products for you to see and manage.
+The Product List enables you to view and manage your products.
 You can search through your products using the powerful search and filter in the view.
 Catalog managers, merchandisers, localization managers, and anyone else who manages your product information will find the screen useful.

 You need to index your project the first time you use the Product List.
 If you have a very large product catalog, indexing can take a few minutes.